cudoventures/cudos-builders/readme.md

 **<code>deploy--init--start_sentry-node-testnet-public-zone01</code>** - deploys, initializes and starts the 1st sentry node of the public testnet using <code>secrets.json</code> in the deployer's folder.

-**<code>deploy--init_validator-node-testnet-public-zone02</code>** - deploys and initializes the validator-02 of the public testnet using <code>secrets.json</code> in the deployer's folder. <em>Unlike the root-validator, the validator-02 is only initialized and NOT started, because it MUST be configured before it can be start.
+**<code>deploy--init_validator-node-testnet-public-zone02</code>** - deploys and initializes the validator-02 of the public testnet using <code>secrets.json</code> in the deployer's folder. <em>Unlike the root-validator, the validator-02 is only initialized and NOT started, because it MUST be configured before it can be started.
 The configuration can be made once its seeds and sentries are up and running.
 More about this in Deployment procedure section</em>

-**<code>deploy--config--start_validator-node-testnet-public-zone02</code>** - deploys, configs and starts the validator-02 of the public testnet using <code>secrets.json</code> in the deployer's folder.
+**<code>deploy--config--start_validator-node-testnet-public-zone02</code>** - deploys, configures and starts the validator-02 of the public testnet using <code>secrets.json</code> in the deployer's folder.

 **<code>deploy--init--start_seed-node-testnet-public-zone02</code>** - deploys, initializes and starts the 2nd seed node of the public testnet using <code>secrets.json</code> in the deployer's folder.

 **<code>deploy--init--start_sentry-node-testnet-public-zone02</code>** - deploys, initializes and starts the 2nd sentry node of the public testnet using <code>secrets.json</code> in the deployer's folder.

-**<code>deploy--init_validator-node-testnet-public-zone03</code>** - deploys and initializes the validator-03 of the public testnet using <code>secrets.json</code> in the deployer's folder. <em>Unlike the root-validator, the validator-03 is only initialized and NOT started, because it MUST be configured before it can be start.
+**<code>deploy--init_validator-node-testnet-public-zone03</code>** - deploys and initializes the validator-03 of the public testnet using <code>secrets.json</code> in the deployer's folder. <em>Unlike the root-validator, the validator-03 is only initialized and NOT started, because it MUST be configured before it can be started.
 The configuration can be made once its seeds and sentries are up and running.
 More about this in Deployment procedure section</em>

-**<code>deploy--config--start_validator-node-testnet-public-zone03</code>** - deploys, configs and starts the validator-03 of the public testnet using <code>secrets.json</code> in the deployer's folder.
+**<code>deploy--config--start_validator-node-testnet-public-zone03</code>** - deploys, configures and starts the validator-03 of the public testnet using <code>secrets.json</code> in the deployer's folder.

-**<code>deploy--init--start_seed-node-testnet-public-zone03</code>** - deploys, initializes and starts the 3nd seed node of the public testnet using <code>secrets.json</code> in the deployer's folder.
+**<code>deploy--init--start_seed-node-testnet-public-zone03</code>** - deploys, initializes and starts the 3rd seed node of the public testnet using <code>secrets.json</code> in the deployer's folder.

-**<code>deploy--init--start_sentry-node-testnet-public-zone03</code>** - deploys, initializes and starts the 3nd sentry node of the public testnet using <code>secrets.json</code> in the deployer's folder.
+**<code>deploy--init--start_sentry-node-testnet-public-zone03</code>** - deploys, initializes and starts the 3rd sentry node of the public testnet using <code>secrets.json</code> in the deployer's folder.

 **<code>deploy--init--start_root-node-testnet-private</code>** - deploys, initializes and starts the root-validator of the private testnet using <code>secrets.json</code> in the deployer's folder.